Australia’s child support formula performs poorly in many respects. Our system:

 10. The cost percentage table doesn’t make sense

 The scheme has a cost % table that tells a parent what their cost % is based on their care %.
 The table is both unnecessary and counterproductive.
-Normally, one would think that, over a large population, about the best estimate of a parent’s cost % is their care %.
-But, instead, the table contains all sorts of heavy, manual interventions.
+Normally, one would think that, over a large population, the best estimate of a parent’s cost % is their care %.
+But instead, the table contains all sorts of heavy, manual interventions.
 These disrupt an essentially linear relationship between care time and costs (noting that we have 3 fixed points: 0% care = 0% cost, 50% care = 50% cost, 100% care = 100% cost).
 The table adds complexity while worsening accuracy and fairness.

 11. The costs of the children table is pretentious